vsingh21/song-metadata-imdb-mapper/README.md

 * **Go to:** [IMDb Non-Commercial Datasets Page](https://developer.imdb.com/non-commercial-datasets/)
 * **Download the following files:**
-    * `name.basics.tsv.gz` - Contains information about people (actors, directors, etc.).
+    * `name.basics.tsv.gz` - Contains information about people referenced in a given song related to either the film of use or those involved in the song's production.
-    * `title.basics.tsv.gz` - Contains information about titles (movies, TV shows, etc.).
+    * `title.basics.tsv.gz` - Contains information about film titles that featured a given song.
 * **Place the unzipped files:** Make sure the unzipped `name.basics.tsv` and `title.basics.tsv` files are located in the **same directory** as the Python scripts.

 ## Project Files